Home

 Islamic teachings emphasize the rights of children from birth, including their right to life, protection, education, and moral guidance, all rooted in principles of justice and compassion.

-This guide aims to explore the essential rights of children in Islam, drawing from the Quran, Hadith, and scholarly interpretations, to provide a clear understanding of how these rights shape both family life and community well-being.
+This guide aims to explore children's essential rights in Islam, drawing from the Quran, Hadith, and scholarly interpretations, to provide a clear understanding of how these rights shape family life and community well-being.

 Rights of orphans in Islam